JavaJesus-Game-Studios/JavaJesus/README.md

 - Open menu with I, click on the player to get to inventory
 - Click on guns in inventory screen to change weapons -- Must have weapons (Find them in chests)
--- Back arrow is invisible, click around in the top left if you wish to go back
 - R to reload
 - Hold shift to sprint
 - Press T to spawn a Demon (Temporary)